nihilistsumo/Entity-Linking-Project/README.md

 Run the generated jar file.

 Note: The jar file and project.properties must be in the same directory.

+## Run files
+Run files are uploaded in the repository.